fockm/datalab_ss22/README.md

 * Open a command line/terminal an clone your repository.
 The command should look something like:

 ```
-git clone git@github.com:<username>/datalab.git
+git clone git@github.com:<username>/datalab_ss22.git
 ```

-This will automatically create a new folder called `datalab` inside the folder where you ran the command and will give you an error if such a folder exists.
-If you want the folder to have another name run `git clone gitithub.com:<username>/datalab.git <new_folder_name>`.
-IF you want to move the entire folder after you have cloned it everything will work fine as the git references are kept in hidden files inside the folder.
+This will automatically create a new folder called `datalab_ss22` inside the folder where you ran the command and will give you an error if such a folder exists.
+If you want the folder to have another name run `git clone gitithub.com:<username>/datalab_ss22.git <new_folder_name>`, e.g: `git clone gitithub.com:<username>/datalab_ss22.git datalab`.
+If you want to move the entire folder after you have cloned it, everything will work fine as the git references are kept in hidden files inside the folder.

 #### Your first commit